 Streamlines face unlock by skipping biometric confirmation in System UI (Android 10+)

-flag in the BiometricPrompt API.
-This allows apps to skip the “tap to confirm” step after face unlock — but only if:
+Android 10 (API 29) added support for passive biometric flows via the setConfirmationRequired(false) flag in the BiometricPrompt API.
+This lets apps skip the "tap to confirm" step after face unlock, but only if:

 Most apps don't set this flag, and even when they do, some components still enforce the confirmation dialog.